 So how exactly does the acquisition process take place?
 Let’s take a closer look at classical conditioning itself to see how new learning and behaviors are acquired.

 Classical conditioning begins by taking a previously neutral stimulus and repeatedly pairing it with the unconditioned stimulus.
-The unconditioned stimulus is something that naturally and automatically produces a response without any learning.
+The unconditioned stimulus is something that naturally and automatically produces an unconditioned response without any learning.

 For example, imagine that you want to teach a rat to fear the sound of a cat hissing.
 You might start pairing the sound of a hissing cat with a loud bang.
 The loud bang will naturally lead to a fear response in the rat.

 You go through this repeatedly, each time sounding the hiss and then the loud bang.
 Eventually, an association will be made between naturally frightening sound and the sound of the cat.